sfinnie/helloLSP/readme.md

   * liaise between the editor and the server
 * the *server* provides the smarts on the language (as per the overview quote [above](#lsp-overview))

+Though vscode calls these "extensions", I'm going to use "plugin" from here on in.
+The reason is that "extension" is also used when referring to filenames (e.g. the `.py` part in `file.py`).
+We need to refer to both, so I'll use `plugin` for the things that provide language support, and `extension` specifically when referring to file names.

 ### Client-Server Interaction

 The client and server communicate using the language server protocol itself.
 It defines two types of interactions: